Python-Markdown/markdown/docs/extensions/attr_list.md

 \{ not an attribute list }
 ```

+Opening and closing curly braces which are empty or only contain whitespace are ignored whether they are escaped or
+not.
+Additionally, any attribute lists which are not located in the specific locations documented below are ignored.

 The colon after the opening brace is optional, but is supported to maintain consistency with other implementations.
 Therefore, the following is also a valid attribute list: